 The dose should be based on the following ratio: 2 mg of oral oxycodone is equivalent to 1 mg of parenteral oxycodone.
 It must be emphasised that this is a guide to the dose required.
 Inter-patient variability requires that each patient is carefully titrated to the appropriate dose.
-The patient should be monitored closely until stable when switching opioid medications.

-Elderly patients:
+Elderly: